agroce/tstl/README.md

 <int> *= 3
 {OverflowError} <int> := int(math.pow(2,<int>))

+# These are actions, basically single lines of Python code.
+# The big changes from normal Python are:
+# 1. := is like Python assignment with =, but also tells TSTL this
+# assignment _initializes_ a value.
+# 2. <int> is a placeholder meaning _any_ int value we've produced.
+# 3. {OverflowError} means that we want to ignore if this line of
+# Python produces an uncaught OverflowError exception.

 property: <int> != 510

+# property: indicates a boolean expression that, if it is False,
+# we consider the test to have failed.
+In other words, it expresses
+# an invariant of what you are testing.
 ```

+As in normal Python, `#` indicates a comment.
+Comment lines are below
+the line being described.

 2. Type `tstl nutshell.tstl`.
 3. Type `tstl_rt --normalize --output nutshell.test`.